What Is Phylum Protozoa? Classification, Characters, Example

 • These animals are simple and ancient and have strong membranes.

-• They have flagella as the organ for walking and this is how these animals move.
+• They have flagella as the organ for walking, which is how these animals move.

 • In this, organisms provide autotrophic, heterotrophic, or both types of nutrition.